vrybas/authorize_if/README.md

 object.
 This allows to set custom error message, which is going to be used when exception is raised.

-Also you can use key-value hash storage, `context`, to store any data, and access it in the exception handling block.
+Also you can use key-value store(plain Ruby hash), `context`, to store any data, and access it in the exception handling block.

 ```ruby
 class ArticlesController < ApplicationController